-The Element ID field is set to the value for the VHT Transmit Power Envelope element defined in Element IDs.
+The Element ID field is set to the value for the VHT Transmit Power Envelope element specified in Element IDs.

+The length of the element is variable; the Length field is set accordingly (minimum 2).

 The format of the Transmit Power Information field is defined in Transmit Power Information field.